-- The Social Work Division has an excellent academic record and reputation, and we are currently ranked number one in the UK (Guardian, 2012).
+- The Social Work Division has an excellent academic record and reputation, and we are currently ranked number one Social Work Division in London (Guardian, 2013).

 - We are one of the leading providers of university-based social work research in London and have attracted funding from, amongst other sources, the ESRC, the AHRC, the Rowntree Trust, the Department for Education and Skills and the NHS.

 - Students benefit from close links with social services and voluntary organisations which include on site student units.

 - Recent groundbreaking research into comparative social work, community care, child development, and race and social work feed into our taught programmes, making them highly relevant and up-to-date.
 We have an active research centre, as well as an international reputation for our work in the field of social policy.
 Lecturers include authors of best selling books on citizenship, community care and child protection.

 Facts and Figures

 Health Sciences and Social Care has become one of the most hotly discussed and debated issues of our time and is a subject that can be studied from a biological, psychological, sociological, philosophical, political, environmental or cultural perspective.
 It affects us individually and through our families, communities and society as a whole.

 Health and social care issues have always attracted legal and ethical debates ranging from questions about the beginning and end of life.
 These issues have become more complex as consumers of care services become more demanding and more knowledgeable of their rights.

 The courses offered at Brunel aim to meet the needs of social workers working within a wide range of settings across a broad range of needs.